 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

 Many have described Matthew Ricketts’ recovery from near-fatal injuries suffered in a car crash as “miraculous.”
-But in truth, it was the expertise and fast action of the trauma team at Children’s Hospital of Pittsburgh of UPMC that saved Matthew, 18, from his horrific injuries.
+But in truth, it was the expertise and fast action of the trauma team at UPMC Children’s Hospital of Pittsburgh that saved Matthew, 18, from his horrific injuries.

 On May 1, 2004, Matthew was a passenger in a car that blew a tire, ran up an embankment and flipped over.
 He was not wearing a seat belt.
 Matthew was ejected through the rear window and suffered severe head and lung injuries that doctors feared would be fatal.

 Edward M. Barksdale Jr., MD, of UPMC Children's Division of Pediatric General and Thoracic Surgery, headed the trauma team that evaluated Matthew’s injuries.
 He recalls those injuries as life-threatening and says Matthew’s blood pressure was undetectable.
 Because of his lung injury, Matthew was not able to take oxygen into his lungs and was in danger of bleeding to death.
 His brain was swelling and he slipped into a coma.

 Dr. Barksdale surgically repaired Matthew’s lung and the swelling in his brain began to subside.
 Within a month, Matthew awoke from his coma and recovered quickly, leaving the hospital June 9, 2004.